 If you plan on having chickens in Phoenix, you are in for good news.
 Keeping up to 20 chickens is allowed, but without roosters, and at least 80 feet from any residential buildings.

 Tucson allows up to 24 birds under a couple of conditions.
-Their coop should be at least 20 feat away from neighboring residences and you are allowed 2 chicks per 1000 square meters.
+Their coop should be at least 20 feet away from neighboring residences.
+Note that the number of birds may be limited by the size of your property.

 If you live in Scottsdale, you don’t have to worry about the maximum number of chickens you can raise.
 There is no cap as long as you don’t have any roosters and your neighbors are not complaining.